NathanielWroblewski/blog/_posts/2014-04-02-creating-pipelines-with-state-machine.md

     end
   end

-  def purchased_subscription?      # method to be used in conditional above
+  # method to be used in conditional above
+  def purchased_subscription?
     subscriptions.any? # assumes a relationship on user model end end
 ```
-That wraps up all of our state and transitions, now let's add a few callbacks.
+That wraps up all of our state and transitions; now, let's add a few callbacks.
 Ideally, we will limit the number of callbacks to limit the complexity of this
 state machine, but a few won't hurt.